Pursue a Higher Degree at UM-Flint

 - Certificate of graduation or diploma indicating conferral of the bachelor’s degree and the date it was conferred.
 (If you attended a college or university that includes degree information on the transcript or marksheet, a certificate or diploma is not necessary.)

-- If English is not your native language, you must demonstrate English proficiency.
+- If English is not your native language, and you are not from an exempt country, you must demonstrate English proficiency.

 Global Graduate Merit Scholarship